Now, more than ever, government agencies must find new ways of communication and collaboration.

 Develop a Training Plan

 - The next step is to create a plan that includes logistics, tools, and strategies.
 Will there be one or multiple sessions?
 Will the training be self-directed (asynchronous) or a real-time facilitated workshop?
 One of the most important considerations in a virtual training plan is technology.
-Which platform, software, and apps will best meet your training requirements and provides the same value as those provided in person?
+Which platform, software, and apps will best meet your training requirements and provide the same value as those provided in person?

 Create the Content